Eventador/eventador_examples/fraud/README.md

 Go to the [Eventador Console](https://eventador.cloud/streambuilder_list), and follow these steps to run a Continuous SQL job on Eventador.

 - Select `SQLStreamBuilder` from the left hand menu.
-- Select `results in browser` as the virtual table sink.
+- Select `None` as the virtual table sink to see results in browser only.
 - Paste the below SQL into the SQL editor:

 ```SQL